 The first thing someone who wants to file a False Claims Act case regarding defense contractor fraud should do is get counsel.
 There has been a big push by the people who represent big business to say that individuals should report it internally.
 Before anyone takes any action, however, they should talk to an attorney about what their rights are.

-I recently received a call from a fellow attorney who was distraught because his client acted before talking to an attorney and told the government about a serious fraud, but didn’t file anything.
-The government filed a case, so the government is going to collect money, and that client doesn’t have a way to share in the recovery.
+I recently received a call from a fellow attorney who was distraught because his client acted before talking to an attorney and told the government about a serious fraud, but did not file anything.
+The government filed a case, so the government is going to collect money, and that the client does not have a way to share in the recovery.

 In light of all that, the first thing someone should do is talk to an attorney.
 They can help them and advise them as to what their rights are under myriad different laws that might protect them if they want to report.
 Or they may be able to make a report to the government under a whistleblower reward law.
 Either way, people should not go this alone.
 The pressure and the stress associated with going through something like this without legal advice is difficult.
 Most lawyers will talk to someone, at least for some initial advice, without charging much.